MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 1. Select **Fabric** > **Servers** > **Home** > **Create** > **File Server Cluster**.
 2. In the **Create Clustered File Server Wizard** > **General**, type in a cluster name, file server name, and cluster IP addresses if needed.
 3. In **Resource Type**, select the option to provision bare-metal computers.
 Select the physical computer profile and select **Next**.
 4. In **Credentials and Protocols**, select **Browse** next to the Run As account and choose the account with permissions to access the BMC.
 In the **Protocol** list, select the out-of-band management protocol you want to use for discovery.
 If you want to use DCMI, select **Intelligent Platform Management Interface (IPMI)**.
-DCMI 1.0 isn't listed, but it is supported.
+DCMI 1.0 isn't listed, but it's supported.
 Ensure that you use the latest version of firmware for the BMC model.
 5. In **Discovery Scope**, specify the IP address scope that includes the IP addresses of the BMCs.
 You can add a single address, a subnet, or range.
 6. In **Target Resources**, select the computers you want to provision, allow time for deep discovery, and select items to review and modify information.